 In the example, :limit and :offset are query options with familiar meanings.
 All query options start with a single colon :.
 Queries options can appear before or after rules, or even sandwiched between rules.

 Several query options deal with transactions for the database.
-Those will be discussed in the chapter on stored relations and transactions.
+Those will be discussed in a separate chapter.
 The rest of the query options are explained in the following.

 :limit <N>